wilsonliaows/docs/connectors/xero.md

 # Xero
-[Xero](https://www.xero.com/us/) is a cloud-based accounting software aimed at small to medium-sized businesses.
+[Xero](https://www.xero.com/us/) is a cloud-based accounting software for small to medium businesses.
 Xero can be used to manage processes like invoicing and bookkeeping.

-Connecting Xero to Workato allows users to sync data between Xero and other applications, as well as automating processes within Xero.
+Workato allows you to synchronize data between Xero and the other apps you use in your organization.
+For example, you can sync customer data with your CRM app, sales data with your point-of-sales app, or inventory data with your ERP app.

 ## Supported triggers and actions

-The latest triggers and actions can be found on the Workato Xero page.
+The latest triggers and actions can be found on the Xero connector page.

-The app page has the following format:

-1. Description

-2. Stats

-3. Connections

-4. Experts

-5. Recommended recipes

-6. Triggers and actions

-To see the supported triggers and actions, scroll to the bottom.

-## How do I sync products to different Xero accounts?

-Sometimes, when using Xero integration apps, such as the Infusionsoft-Xero integration app, products from the source app are synced to just one Xero account.

-This typically happens when the respective products do not already exist in Xero, and thus do not exist under the preferred accounts in Xero.

-To get products to sync to specific accounts, simply create the products in Xero first, and place them under your preferred accounts.
-In order for the sync to work properly, the name of the product in Xero should match that in your source app.
-Workato's integration apps will automatically sync them over to the right accounts.

-## Sales tax type when using Create/update items action in Xero
+## Sales tax type when using create/update items action in Xero
 To find out what types of sales tax to key in when using the **Create/update items** action in Xero, users can click on the URL below the box (highlighted in image).

 ![Sales tax list](/assets/images/connectors/xeno/sales-tax-list.png)